41A Soft X-ray Scattering

 ● Access through a removable (without mechanical assistance) flange on the front of the diffractometer

-Schematic of the motions with mnemonics of diffractometer system.
+Schematic of the motions with mnemonics of the diffractometer system.
 In-vacuum motions are shown in red and black, and table motions in grey.
-Dash-dot lines show rotation axes, and dotted lines indicate arc circles.
+Dash-dot lines show rotation axes, and dotted lines indicate arc circles .

 Find a Beamline